ginkage/MHI-AC-Ctrl-ESPHome/README.md

 **v3.0** (2024-08)
  - Breaking change: moved all files to component and allow for easy install, thanks to @XMaarten and https://github.com/hberntsen/mhi-ac-ctrl-esp32-c3
- - see https://github.com/ginkage/MHI-AC-Ctrl-ESPHome/issues/100#issuecomment-2395388853 for manual cleanup steps if you see compile errors
+   - When you are upgrading from v2.1 or older, and experience compile errors, please see https://github.com/ginkage/MHI-AC-Ctrl-ESPHome/issues/100#issuecomment-2395388853 for manual cleanup steps
  - Manually downloading the files to your Home Assistant setup is no longer needed
  - Legacy or Large framesize files are merged again